Christmas Tree Care in Edmonton

 Choose a Healthy Christmas tree.

-The first thing that you should consider is if you prefer to buy your tree from a garden store, grocery store or roadside lot, it is likely that it came from out-of-province and has been exposed to drying winds in transit.
-If you’re looking to start with the freshest possible tree, we suggest to pick one up from your local Christmas tree farm.
-Freshly-cut Christmas trees are farmed specifically for their purpose and support local agriculture.
-Either way, it’s imperative to know how to choose the best Christmas tree.
+The first thing that you should consider is if you prefer to buy your tree from a garden store, grocery store or roadside lot, it is likely that it came from out-of-province and has been exposed to drying winds during transit.
+If you are looking to start with the freshest possible tree, we suggest picking one up from your local Christmas tree farm.
+Freshly cut Christmas trees are farmed specifically for their purpose and support local agriculture.
+Either way, it is imperative to know how to choose the best Christmas tree.

 Follow these tips on how to shop for a Christmas tree:

 - Look for a healthy, green tree with the least number of brown needles.

 - Find a tree that is in a shady location as ones that have been in the sun tend to be drier and more brittle.